[PREV - HARD_PROBLEMS] [TOP]

 These essays by Eric S. Raymond (aka esr)

-are puported to be histories of science
+are purported to be histories of science

-fiction, intended to show that the one
+fiction, intended to show that the one I contend that he made a serious

-there's some intimate link between it and
+intimate link between it and libertarian as a "history": he would have

-have done better by his cause if
+politics. done better by his cause if he'd

-he'd written a manifesto.
+written a manifesto.

 It would be far better if he